ghodulik95/chromebook-nautilus-desktop/README.md

    - Disables the keyboard automatically when the screen is folded into tablet position, then re-enables it afterward.

 3. **Swipe Navigation**
-   - Implements 3-finger swipes for browser back/forward (mimicking ChromeOS-style gestures).
+   - Implements 3-finger swipes for browser back/forward (mimicking ChromeOS-style gestures), including cute hacky custom animations.
    - Confirmed to work with Google Chrome, Firefox, Tor Browser, Opera, Vivaldi,Brave, and Falkon (minor configuration needed to add support for gesture nav on other browsers)
    - 2-finger gestures not supported.